Charles C. Papy, Jr. Moot Court Board

 The Robert Orseck Memorial Moot Court Competition is hosted by The Young Lawyers Division of The Florida Bar as a part of the Florida Bar Annual Convention in Boca Raton, Florida.
 Each year, the competition offers students the opportunity to tackle interesting and challenging issues in Florida and federal constitutional law.
 And because it is open only to law schools in the State of Florida, the Orseck Competition makes for an exciting bit of rivalry and comradery.

 The New York City Bar hosts the National Moot Court Competition (NMCC), with regional competitions each November and final rounds each February.
-As one of the oldest moot court competitions in the county, the NMCC attracts teams from over 120 law schools throughout the United States
+As one of the oldest moot court competitions in the county, the NMCC attracts teams from over 120 law schools throughout the United States.

 The Jerome Prince Memorial Evidence Competition has been hosted by the Brooklyn Law School since 1985.
 The appellate moot court competition challenges students to engage in contemporary issues in evidence law.

 The E. Earle Zehmer National Moot Court Competition is hosted by the Workers’ Compensation Institute as a part of its annual conference.
 Unique among moot court competitions, the Zehmer Competition focuses exclusively on workers’ compensation law.
 As a result, the competition rounds are scored by practitioners, commissioners, and judges with experience in that practice area.
-In 2015, the University of Miami moot court team became the champions of the competition, taking first place and earning best brief.

 If you would like to volunteer to judge practice rounds, help prepare us for our national competitions, or otherwise support the Charles C. Papy, Jr. Moot Court Board, email us at MootCourtBoard@law.miami.edu.
-To stay up to date, be sure to follow us on Instagram and LinkedIn
+To stay up to date, be sure to follow us on Instagram and LinkedIn.
+Other Ways to Get Involved